 The language instruction program in Moscow accepts students at all levels of Russian language instruction.
 Beginning, intermediate, and advanced students have all benefied from the program since they receive 20 hours of instruction per week.
 First or second year students receive special instruction in the areas of Grammar, Conversation, and Phonetics.
 Upper division students add Newspaper Reading, Literature, composition, and film.
 All participants in Moscow, as an additional part of their program automatically receive two tutorial hours on a one-to-one basis with their head instructor.
 Participants have the opportunity to visit local sites of importance, to hear world-class concerts, and attend important cultural events (After all, Moscow is the capital!).
 All instruction follows the curriculum established by the Ministry of Education of the Russian Federation.
 Students who wish to study or work in Russia in the future must pass a proficiency examination on this curricular material at the Certificate I level.
 The exam (optional) is given free of charge each semester.
 Students who achieve any proficiency rating receive a beautiful signed certificate from the Ministry of Education.

-The application deadline for the Language Instruction Programs in St. Petersburg and Moscow is February 15 for Summer, April 15 for Fall/Academic Year, and Oct 15 for Spring.
+The application deadline for the Language Instruction Programs in Moscow is February 15 for Summer, April 15 for Fall/Academic Year, and Oct 15 for Spring.